N

 Oculoplastic

 Explains the causes, classification, diagnosis, and treatment of nasolacrimal duct obstruction (epiphora in adults).
-Covers lacrimal endoscopy, DCR (dacryocystorhinostomy), tube intubation indications and outcomes, and management of drug-induced lacrimal duct obstruction.
+Covers indications and outcomes of lacrimal endoscopy, DCR (dacryocystorhinostomy), tube intubation, and management of drug-induced lacrimal duct obstruction.

 Necrotizing Herpetic Retinitis (Acute Retinal Necrosis / Progressive Outer Retinal Necrosis)